sonammas/BlueHarvestBankNew/README.md

 ./gradlew bootRun for all the backend services.
 Run the eureka server first ie. netflix-eureka-naming-server.

 Ports: - For the backend services check the server.port in application properties.
 DataLoader.java is a class which is loading test data.
+This will create 2 Customers.
+Also it will create one primary account for one customer

 # Prerequiste software
 Java 8